yogenderPalChandra/yogenderPalChandra/README.md

 #  Hi I am Yogender, currently working on:
-* 🔭 Building Data Pipeline for our scientific collobration and methods
+* 🔭 Building Data Pipeline for our scientific collobration and methods.
-* 👯 Deep Learning algorithms in time series prediction of Energy methods
+* 👯 Deep Learning algorithms in time series prediction of Energy methods.
-* 💬 complete end to end data engineering
+* 💬 complete end to end data engineering.

 > Tools I use are: